-REMINDER: These rules apply only to undergraduate lecture and seminar courses and their instructors teaching on-campus, off-campus, and via distance education.
-Study abroad, extension, independent study, laboratory, clinical, guided study, internships, and other personalized courses are excluded.
+REMINDER: These rules apply only to undergraduate lecture and seminar courses and their instructors teaching on-campus, off-campus, dual credit, education abroad and via distance education or extension.
+Independent study, laboratory, clinical, guided study, internships, and other personalized courses are excluded.
 Graduate courses and instructors are also excluded.

 To get started, click “Editor Access” (in the menu bar above) and enter your NetID and password.
-The next page will display the instructor's vita and course schedule.
+The next page will display the instructor's curriculum vitae and course schedule.
 Upload all required documents on this page.
 See specific instructions below.

 Thank you for your assistance in ensuring Texas State's transparency, communication and compliance with HB 2504.